noam971/ToDoApp/README.md

 You can use the sample in `.env.example` if available.

+---

-### 3. Run with Docker
+### 4. Run the app using Docker

-Make sure Docker is installed and running, then:
+Make sure Docker is running, then:

 ```bash
 docker-compose up --build
 ```

 This will:
-- Start PostgreSQL in a container
+- Start a PostgreSQL container
-- Start the Node.js app in another container
+- Start the Node.js app container
-- Connect both via shared network
+- Link both using a shared network

+---

-### 4. Apply database migration
+### 5. Apply database migration (if needed)

-If you need to run migrations manually:

 ```bash
 npx prisma migrate dev